matthias-reis/carda-gatsby/content/articles/2021/08/horte-maa-antaa-yon-vaientaa-1.md

 The total of seven songs is very tricky to put into words.
 Distorted soundscapes and dreamlike synthy sequences tell of a world that stands above things – worn and casual at the same time, without unnecessary ornaments and kitsch, but definitely multi-layered.

 I was especially impressed by the field recordings and the dark electronic moments are also really quite something.
-Rikka says:
+Riikka says:

 "Our way is to work with the material as long as it takes for the piece to figure itself out.
 Sound comes with it.
 There is always a compositional vision of how the pieces should sound in a broader sense."

 So it's all about the overall picture created by the music.
 The individual band members are more in the background.
-Rikka thinks:
+Riikka thinks:

 "Our principal goal is to keep the focus on the music without highlighting us as individuals."